jsga/bundle_notifications/README.rst

 .. highlight:: shell

 =====================================
-A simple tool to bundle notification
+A simple tool to bundle notifications
 =====================================